cshmookler/gvw/README.md

-# **Vulkan Template**
+# **GLFW and Vulkan wrapper**
-A template for future Vulkan and GLFW projects.
+A thick wrapper for GLFW and Vulkan.
 Started development on November 24th, 2022.
 ## **TODO**
  * [X] Build the project with cmake
  * [X] Create a window using GLFW